 The Neuroscience Department at Williams offers student many opportunities and programs for learning outside the classroom.

 Students who would like to become involved in research are encouraged to contact the faculty whose research area they find most interesting.
-Descriptions of the faculty research programs can be found by clicking on the Faculty/Staff link at the top of the page.
+Descriptions of the faculty research programs can be found by clicking on the Faculty/Staff link.

 Jobs, Internships, and Fellowships

 Neuroscience faculty periodically receive announcement of research assistant positions from lab heads (or from former students who are moving on to medical or grad school and know that their position will be opening up).
 We will send all such announcements out to senior concentrators!